eonarheim/eonarheim.github.io/docs/engine.md

 Adds an actor to the current scene of the game.
 This is synonymous to calling engine.currentScene.addChild(actor : Actor).

-Actors can only be draw if they are a member of a scene, and only the 'currentScene' may be drawn or updated.
+Actors can only be drawn if they are a member of a scene, and only the 'currentScene' may be drawn or updated.

 <pre>engine.removeChild(actor : Actor)</pre>